aosabook/500lines/dagoba/chapter.md

 ```javascript
 SELECT e.* FROM entities as e, relationships as r WHERE r.out = "Thor" AND r.type = "parent" AND r.in = e.id
 ```

-[DIAGRAM: show the two tables, and maybe the query in progress]

 But how do we extend that to grandparents?
 We need to do a subquery, or use some other type of vendor-specific extension to SQL.
 And by the time we get to second cousins once removed we're going to have ALOTTA SQL.